jradtilbrook/linkedlist/README.md

 # Linked List [![Build Status](https://travis-ci.org/jradtilbrook/linkedlist.svg?branch=master)](https://travis-ci.org/jradtilbrook/linkedlist)
 A linked list library written in `C` adhering to C89.
-This library prioritises readability over efficiency and aims to be as easy to use and as transparent as possible.
+This library prioritises readability over efficiency and aims to be easy to use and as unrestrictive as possible.

+This library does everything the glibc implementation can do, with some extra functionality (such as logging) and aims to be easier to use.

 ## Functionality
 This linked list library aims to provide the following functionality:
-- [ ] Singly linked,
+- [x] Singly linked,
-- [ ] Single ended,
+- [x] Single ended,
 - [ ] Doubly linked,
 - [ ] Double ended,
 - [ ] ~~XOR linked (possibly?),~~
 - [x] Allow the use of any data type for storage,
-- [x] Search/add/delete by index,
+- [ ] Search/add/delete by index,
-- [x] Search/add/delete by element comparison,
+- [ ] Search/add/delete by element comparison,
+- [ ] Delete duplicates,
 - [ ] Using `const` wherever possible to ensure pointer security,
 - [ ] Adding an array of elements to a list,
 - [ ] Converting a list to an array,
 - [ ] User enabled logging to `stderr` (with colour),
-- [ ] Use multiple returns if it lessens nested `if`'s and makes more readable
+- [ ] Use multiple returns if it lessens nested `if`'s and makes more readable,
-- [ ] Negative indexing
+- [ ] Negative indexing,
+- [ ] Unlink a node = remove from list without freeing (return the node),
+- [ ] Call a function for each node in the list,
+- [ ] Shallow and deep copying,
+- [ ] List reversal,
+- [ ] List sorting (on insertion and afterwards),
+- [ ] Joining two lists

 **Note:** More functionality will be added as the library is developed.

 ## Dependencies
-Uses `check` for unit testing.
-This can be installed from the official Ubuntu repositories.
-Check out the [documentation](http://libcheck.github.io/check/) for more details.
+Uses `cmocka` for unit testing.
+This can be installed from the official Ubuntu repositories or from source.
+Check out the [documentation](https://cmocka.org/) for more details.

 ## To-Do List
 - [ ] Continuously update README to document functionality.
 - [ ] Build documentation (with doxygen?) and host on github (gh-pages branch)
+- [ ] Code internal (static) convenience functions for creation/traversing, etc.
+- [ ] Consolidate the code style, naming and conventions.
 - [ ] Phase 1:
     - [ ] Singly linked.
     - [ ] Single ended.